 Orchestral Toolbox – Pushing the Boundaries

-This week we received something a little different across the desk here at the Music Nation studios – Orchestral Toolbox, a virtual orchestral arranging tutorial DVD series by German company Audio -Workshop.
-As a fan of on-line education, I immediately put my hand up to nab this review.
+This week we received something a little different across the desk here at the Music Nation studios – Orchestral Toolbox, a virtual orchestral arranging tutorial DVD series by the German company Audio -Workshop.
+As a fan of online education, I immediately put my hand up to nab this review.

 Who is this series for?

-On a basic level, pretty much anyone interested in using the computer to create music using predominantly classical instruments, though much of the training can be applied to all forms of sequencing.
-Anyone in the film, TV and game scoring industry will absolutely benefit from owning this collection, as would producers looking to up their game with pop, hip-hop and rock orchestral arrangements.
+On a basic level, pretty much anyone is interested in using the computer to create music using predominantly classical instruments, though much of the training can be applied to all forms of sequencing.
+Anyone in the film, TV and game-scoring industry will absolutely benefit from owning this collection, as would producers looking to up their game with pop, hip-hop and rock orchestral arrangements.

-While there is no musical snobbery going on here, the course features much about modern music production, budding producers out there will struggle getting the most out of this if you don’t have a solid grasp of DAW sequencing basics and fairly good piano and music theory skills.
+While there is no musical snobbery going on here, the course features much about modern music production, budding producers out there will struggle to get the most out of this if you don’t have a solid grasp of DAW sequencing basics and fairly good piano and music theory skills.

 Achim Brochhausen is a professionally trained musician (piano and violin), music producer and composer.
 His area of expertise is the realisation of orchestral music within the computer.
 Achim also works as a music teacher, live musician and author as well as a producer for many well-known artists.

 Holger Steinbrink has many years experience as a certified instructor.
 He is also a media producer, sound designer and music technology writer and has been producing music with computers since the 1980’s.